apoorva-venkata/MICROSOFT_AICTE_INTERNSHIP-FOOD_AND_BEVERAGE_SALES_ANALYSIS_DASHBOARD/README.md

 **Naraharisetti Venkata Apoorva**

-This project was developed as part of a data analytics and visualization learning initiative using Microsoft Power BI.
+This project was developed as part of my internship project submission to demonstrate data analysis and visualization skills using Microsoft Power BI.